Volkswagen ID.3 review: reliability & safety rating

-The Volkswagen ID.3 is built using brand-new technology, and while it’s not the first electric car the company has made, it’s tough to give a definitive verdict on its reliability.
-In the 2020 Driver Power car owner satisfaction survey, Volkswagen came 19th out of the 30 manufacturers that ranked.
-That’s not great news, but it mostly reflects the brand's combustion-engined cars.
+The Volkswagen ID.3 is built using relatively new technology, and while it’s not the first electric car the company has made, it’s tough to give a definitive verdict on its reliability.
+In the 2023 Driver Power owner satisfaction survey, Volkswagen came 27th out of the 32 manufacturers ranked.
+That really isn’t great news and is even worse than last year’s performance, though it mostly reflects the brand's combustion-engined cars.

 Volkswagen ID.3 reliability & problems

-Electric cars are generally expected to be more reliable than petrol or diesel models, because there are fewer moving parts and since there are fewer service parts, it’s harder for owners to miss key aspects of maintenance like oil changes.
-There are lots of Volkswagen dealers in Britain, so you should have no issue finding one that can take care of your car should it have any problems.
+In the 2023 Driver Power survey, 26% of Volkswagen respondents reported an issue with their car in the first year – while this above-average figure isn’t a good sign, it’s worth considering that this is mainly reflective of the brand’s petrol and diesel cars.
+EVs are generally expected to be more reliable than petrol or diesel models, because they have fewer moving parts.
+There are also fewer parts that need servicing, so it’s harder for owners to miss key aspects of maintenance like oil changes.
+There are lots of Volkswagen dealers in the UK, too, so you should have no issue finding one that can take care of your car should it have any problems.

 Standard safety equipment is a strong point, too.
-The 1ST Edition comes with all sorts of high-tech kit including autonomous emergency braking (AEB), adaptive cruise control, lane-keeping assistance, a reversing camera and matrix LED headlights for superior visibility at night.
-It also has 'swerve support', which adds to the amount of steering force you put in when you steer to avoid a crash.
+All sorts of high-tech kit is available, including autonomous emergency braking (AEB), adaptive cruise control, lane-keeping assistance, a reversing camera and matrix LED headlights for superior visibility at night.
+There's also something called 'swerve support', which adds to the amount of steering force you put in when you steer to avoid a crash.

 - 1VerdictThe recently updated Volkswagen ID.3 hatchback is vastly improved inside, but the fiddly infotainment system remains